 In environments such as fitness studios, on the other hand, you don’t have to worry about good readability.
 This is where AMOLED displays can clearly show their strengths compared to other displays.
-In the following, we also show a direct comparison to a watch with a transreflective MIP display, which clearly shows that the Venu has much stronger and higher-contrast colors:
+As shown below, we also have a direct comparison to a watch with a transflective MIP display, which clearly shows that the Venu has much stronger and higher-contrast colors:

-If you want to know more about the Venu Always-On options: the Venu offers an Always-On display, but only in sports mode with full functionality.
-In normal everyday mode, Always-On is limited to the time.
+If you want to know about the always-on options: the Venu offers a more energy-hungry always-on display, but only in sports mode with full functionality.
+In normal everyday mode, Always-On is limited to the time of day.
 Everything else is then no longer visible, i.e. the background is deactivated.
-Of course, the Always-On option shortens the possible battery life.
-By the way, the display brightness can be configured very well in the system settings of the watch, so that you can possibly counteract something with this option regarding the battery life.
+According to Garmin, the watch lasts about 2-3 days in everyday life and active Always-On mode and 5-7 days in normal mode.
+This corresponds approximately to our experience.
+By the way, the display brightness can be configured very well in the system settings of the clock, so that you can possibly counteract something concerning the battery life with this option.

 A transflective MIP display (memory in pixels) is not as high-resolution and the colours are not as rich as with an AMOLED display, but it is permanently switched on in normal as well as sports mode (Always-On Display) and very reliable and easy to read outdoors and even in direct sunlight.
 This has no effect on the battery life of watches with MIP displays.
 Here is an example of a Vivoactive 4 and Fenix 6, which are easy to read even in direct sunlight: